 This studio is designed to spur collaboration and showcase design, immersing visitors in the experience of a creative lab.
 Simultaneously global and local, it embraces the cultural benefits of the agile and diverse Global Studio to enhance the human experience in the same way the firm’s projects do.
 Equipped with modern tools such as a virtual reality space, a 3D printer and video conferencing to connect with international colleagues, the space’s array of furniture can adapt as needed.
-Infused at every step with instances of thoughtful design, the open layout provides a shared space where work can be observed, and new solutions are presented.
+The open layout provides a shared space where work can be observed, and new solutions are presented.

 With the air of a contemporary hospitality space, the studio exudes comfort and sophistication.
 A central street running the length of the floor along the East to West axis creates a curated sequence that puts innovative thinking on display and takes visitors on a journey through the design process.
 Beginning at the reception area, the street takes you past models of award-winning work and the collaboration area for both designers and clients to experience the impact of new technologies.
 The material libraries, where the models are made, are followed by two large tables for all-staff meetings and presentations.
 Like most of the furniture arrangements, these are highly flexible and able to be rearranged as needed.